 The “Braking” Fallacy

 We could consider that applying the steering action is a way of “braking”, that is, controlling speed by regulating the turning radius.
-In reality, to achieve efficient skiing in skidded turns, these braking actions should be minimized through proper control of this action.
-Efficient steering action performed with both feet/legs is distributed evenly throughout the arc of the turn, as keeping the skis turning, in addition to controlling speed, maintains appropriate balance and rhythm.
+In reality, to achieve efficient skiing in skidded turns, these braking actions should be minimized through proper control.
+An efficient steering action performed with both feet/legs is distributed evenly throughout the arc of the turn, as keeping the skis turning, in addition to controlling speed, maintains appropriate balance and rhythm.

 A frequent error is the abrupt pivoting of the skis at the start of a turn—a defensive reflex driven by anxiety or fear of the gradient.
 This results in “Z-shaped” trajectories (sharp angles) rather than the fluid “C” or “S” shapes that characterize high-level flow.